Ad Agency Names Have Undergone a Transformation

 But it seems to have been the case, in the sixties, seventies, eighties, and nineties, for agencies to go with the standard "names above the door" approach.
 Even the best agencies ever to grace the industry, including Doyle Dane Bernbach, Ogilvy & Mather, and TBWA, all suffered from "I want to be famous!" syndrome.

 This is a classic example of ego trumping the greater good.
 In any situation where names make up the title of an agency or business, it's inevitable that someone will leave and someone else will join, or get promoted.
 It's why you end up with ridiculous agency names like AMVBBDO.
-Seriously, that's just a soup of initials.
+Seriously, that's just a meaningless jumble of letters to most people.
 If you have a more conceptual name, none of that matters.
 And modern agencies know this all too well.

 More and more agencies are starting to come around to a more creative way of thinking.
 Solid, memorable and creative agency names that currently populate the industry include: